oracle/shim-review/README.md

 ### What OS and toolchain must we use to reproduce this build?
 Include where to find it, etc.  We're going to try to reproduce your build as closely as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
 At the very least include the specific versions of gcc, binutils, and gnu-efi which were used, and where to find those binaries.
 ### If the shim binaries can't be reproduced using the provided Dockerfile, please explain why that's the case and what the differences would be.
 *******************************************************************************
-Dockerfile to reproduce build is included.
+Dockerfile files to reproduce build is included.
 Oracle Linux images are available on docker hub and container-registry.oracle.com.
+x86_64: Dockerfile
+aarch64: Dockerfile_aarch64

 *******************************************************************************
 ### Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.
 *******************************************************************************
-x86_64-build.log
+.log files

 *******************************************************************************
 ### What changes were made since your SHIM was last signed?